Man of the World (song): Release

-Decades later, Mick Fleetwood commented about Green's then mental health state, "It's a very prophetic song.
-When he made those songs, we had no idea that he was suffering internally as much as he was.
-But if you listen to the words, it's crucifyingly obvious what was going on.
-But a beautiful song.
-A poignant song."

-Original B-side ("Somebody's Gonna Get Their Head Kicked in Tonight")
+Original B-side ("Somebody's Gonna Get Their Head Kicked in Tonite")

 The B-side of the original "Man of the World" single was "Somebody's Gonna Get Their Head Kicked in Tonite", credited to Earl Vince and the Valiants – in reality Fleetwood Mac performing under a different name.
-The song was composed and sung by Jeremy Spencer, the only member of the band who did not appear on the A-side.
-The song was later covered by the UK punk band The Rezillos on their debut album, Can't Stand the Rezillos and later featured on Jackass: The Music, Vol. 1.
+The song was composed and sung by Jeremy Spencer and was one of the few songs penned by Spencer included in the band's live sets.
+The song was later covered by the UK punk band The Rezillos on their debut album, Can't Stand the Rezillos.

 Sampling and other uses

 "Man of the World" was used by Ian Broudie as the basis – melody and the final lyric line – for an album track, "I Wish I Was in Love", on The Lightning Seeds' album Tilt (1999).
 The track is credited accordingly as co-written by Peter Green.

 Green also re-recorded the song as an instrumental with the Peter Green Splinter Group, as a hidden track for their 1999 release, Destiny Road.

-A cover of the song was used in an anti-drunk-driving advertisement for a Northern Ireland DOE campaign in 2000 and 2002.

 Midge Ure recorded a version for his album 10 in 2008.

-Eric Clapton recorded a cover version for his live album released in 2021.